ATOMNFT/M5stick-Marauder/README.md

 ---

-# 🚧 Bin files in flasher & M5launcer 🚧
-At the moment these need small fixes added.
-Please do not flash at this time.
-You may still compile the sketch for yourself though and flash that way.

----

 ## ⬆ Update Highlights 11/25/24 — Marauder v1.1.0 added ⬆
 - Station selecting and attacks now fully working!
 - Add commands for sniffing airtags